Urgent Question – Payroll and Premium Audit

 Quite often, a new carrier will view your workplace differently than the last carrier.
 Your business may have added in additional employees which will cause a spike in your payrolls resulting in an increase in premiums.

 A cardinal sin is to dispute a bill without a basis.
 Another cardinal sin is to contact the Insurance Commissioner’s office until all other means have been exhausted.
-This will harm the relationship with your new carrier and your agent.
+This will harm the relationship with your new carrier and your agent even before your first payroll and premium audit.